 Through Community Education courses, taught by MICA’s excellent faculty, adult artists can build skills and develop confidence in a variety of fine art disciplines.
 Introductory courses provide the foundation for learning techniques and concepts while advanced courses encourage students to further explore their creativity.

-A preview of our Fall 2019 Community Education courses include:
+A preview of our Spring 2020 Community Education courses include:

 Design professionals can advance their knowledge through MICA’s Professional Practice courses in the areas of graphic design, web design, advertising, and creative entrepreneurship.
 Real-world issues are discussed and innovative projects are assigned to provide a well-rounded, meaningful experience aimed at preparing students for challenges that are faced in art and design careers.

-A preview of our Fall 2019 Professional Practice courses include:
+A preview of our Spring 2020 Professional Practice courses include:

-Each summer, the Undergraduate courses are designated as three-credit classes and are open to MICA undergraduates and all serious-minded students, including community education students.
+Each winter & summer, the Undergraduate courses are designated as three-credit classes and are open to MICA undergraduates and all serious-minded students, including community education students.